microsoft/qsharp/katas/content/qft/binary_fraction_classical/solution.md

 Since you can express the exponent of a sum as a product of exponents ($e^{a+b} = e^a \cdot e^b$), you can implement the required transformation as a sequence of rotation gates from the previous task with increasing $k$.

 Each of the individual rotations will use the bit $j_k$ to decide whether to apply the rotation (you only want to apply the rotation if $j_k$ is true), and the index of that bit $k$ to define the rotation angle.
-The gate applies for each $k$ will be:
+The gate applied for each $k$ will be:

 $$U_k = \begin{cases}
 I, j_k=0 \\